DISEASE/DISORDER:

 Epidemiology including risk factors and primary prevention

-DS occurs once in 691 live births in the United States.
-There were approximately 250,7000 people living with Down syndrome in United States in 2008.1 It is the commonest cause of miscarriage and is found in all ethnic groups and economic classes.
+DS occurs approximately once in 700 live births in the United States.
+Compared to national prevalence estimates for many birth defects, prevalence of DS has increased across a 15-year period from 1999 to 2010.3 DS is the most common cause of miscarriage and is found in all ethnic groups and economic classes.
 Advanced maternal age exponentially increases the chances of having a child with DS: 0.1% in a 20-year-old woman, 1% in a 40-year-old, and >3.5% in a 45-year-old woman.
-Other risk factors include: having a previous child with DS (1%) or another chromosomal abnormality, parental balanced translocation, and parents with chromosomal disorders.
-There is no evidence identifying hormones, toxins, drugs, viruses or vitamin deficiencies as causes of DS.
+Other risk factors include having a previous child with DS (1%) or another chromosomal abnormality, parental balanced translocation, and parents with chromosomal disorders.
+There is no evidence identifying hormones, toxins, drugs, viruses, or vitamin deficiencies as causes of DS.

-Down syndrome may be understood best as a syndrome complex of genetic and epigenetic origin with several characteristic neurodevelopmental manifestations.
-DS is a chromosomal disorder.
-Majority of cases result from complete trisomy of chromosome 21 due to nondisjunction during meiosis.
+DS may be understood best as a syndrome complex of genetic and epigenetic origin with several characteristic neurodevelopmental manifestations.
+Majority of cases result from complete trisomy of chromosome 21 due to random nondisjunction during meiosis.
 A region on chromosome 21 proximal to 21q22.3, known as down syndrome critical region, is considered responsible for pathogenesis of DS.
-In approximately 95% of cases of trisomy 21, the nondisjunction is of maternal origin; which occurs “randomly” during meiosis.
-Rarely, in about 1% of cases, nondisjunction may occur after fertilization is complete, resulting in two different cell lines, and this is referred to as mosaicism.
-Approximately 4% of the time, DS results from complete or partial translocation of chromosome 21 to another chromosome.
-This so called Robertsonian translocations occurs when the long arms of two acrocentric chromosomes fuse at the centromere.
-The two short arms get lost as a result.
-Although vary rare, 1 in 14000 new births may have unbalanced Robertsonian translocation with trisomies of the long arms.
+In approximately 87% of cases of trisomy 21, the nondisjunction is of maternal origin.
+Rarely, in about 2% of cases, nondisjunction may occur after fertilization is complete, resulting in two different cell lines referred to as mosaicism.
+Persons with mosaicism may be more mildly affected than complete trisomy 21 or with translocation but may have indistinguishable medical complications.
+Approximately 3% of the time, DS results from complete or partial translocation of chromosome 21 to another chromosome.
+This so called Robertsonian translocation occurs when the long arms of two acrocentric chromosomes fuse at the centromere, resulting in the loss of the two short arms.
 There is ongoing research on how different areas of chromosome 21 influence the phenotypic manifestation of DS.
-Persons with mosaicism may be more mildly affected than complete trisomy 21 or with translocation but may have indistinguishable medical complications.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)